 Years later, Uatu's nephew Aron shows that the instinct to interfere in alien races runs in the family - but until his uncle, he has malicious intent.
 The rebellious Watcher becomes a Dennis the Menace on a cosmic scale, doing everything from instigating a fight between the FF and the Inhumans, cloning the FF, and even setting up a pocket universe inside a woman's mind.
 (Kids, amirite?)

 Aron's actions get serious, however, when he masquerades as uncle Uatu in a scheme to have the entire universe swallowed by a black hole, then create a new universe for him to manipulate without other Watchers' interference.
 Uatu (along with the FF and other allies) eventually stop and depower Aron, but those actions - however altruistic - lead to Earth's Watcher being stripped of his title.

 Despite losing his job, Uatu stayed at his post on Earth's moon and continued to watch and record what happened on our little blue orb.
-He continued to appear at major events such as in Civil War, Secret Invasion, 'Dark Reign,' and Fear Itself, but held back in interference from his worry that the Watchers may view that as a reason to stop casting a blind eye to his continuous observation of Earth and exile him completely.
+He continued to appear at major events such as in Civil War (opens in new tab), Secret Invasion (opens in new tab), 'Dark Reign,' and Fear Itself (opens in new tab), but held back in interference from his worry that the Watchers may view that as a reason to stop casting a blind eye to his continuous observation of Earth and exile him completely.

 It's during this era that Uatu tries to create a life for himself outside his occupation, and engages in a relationship with the fellow Watcher Ulana that results in a child - although the baby Watcher's name has yet to be revealed.